Briefly Stated: Man threatens university employees

 Correction Sept.
 19, 2017: An earlier version of this article misstated the circumstance prompting UAF police to post flyers about a man trespassed from campus.
 According to the police blotter, he could not be located on campus the day of the reports.

 Multiple reports of a man trespassed from the university were filed on Monday, Sept.
-11. Officers responding to the reports could not find the individual in question on campus, according to the public case reports.
-Following the report, staff at the Geophysical Institute were issued police fliers containing the man’s name, face, and instructions to contact the authorities should he be sighted.
+11. Officers responding to the reports could not find the individual in question on campus, according to the police blotter. (link to the blotter in online) Following the report, staff at the Geophysical Institute were issued police fliers containing the man’s name, face, and instructions to contact the authorities should he be sighted.

 The police fliers were posted on campus the following Friday, stating that Viacheslav Garayshin “recently made vague threats of violence against University personnel and the focus of his anger appears to be certain people in the Elvey Building (Geophysical Institute) and the Eielson Building (Dean of Students Office) as well as Title IX Staff.”